destinyae/vechain-sdk-js/README.md

 #### Additional prerequisite for Windows OS

 This SDK is supposed to be downloaded and installed with *Git*.
-*Yarn* scripts are distributed according Linux/MacOS/Unix  shell specifications.
+*Yarn* scripts are distributed according to Linux/MacOS/Unix  shell specifications.
 To let *Windows OS* to manage *Git* distributed software, to install and upgrade this SDK and run *Yarn* scripts, please, follow the instructions below.
 1. Install the official [Git for Windows](https://git-scm.com/download/win).
    The installation deploys the [Git Bash - MINGW](https://www.mingw-w64.org/) terminal in *Windows 0S*, providing a terminal compatible with the *Yarn* scripts used in this SDK.
 2. From **Start**menu, click **Git Bash** to open the terminal compatible with the *Yarn* scripts.
 You are now
-3. ready to getting started.
+3. ready to get started.

 #### Configure JetBrains IDE to use Git Bash